The Order Desk Glossary: Terms & Phrases Explained

 Ecommerce

-• Dropshipping - A fulfillment system where merchandise purchased by a merchant to be shipped to their customer who purchases the order from the merchant's store.
+• Dropshipping - A fulfillment system where purchased merchandise is shipped to a customer by a third party who stores the products on the merchant’s behalf.

-• App - Software that provides a service through digital means.
-For example, Order Desk is an app.
+• App - Software that provides a digital service (for example, Order Desk is an app).

 • Courier/Carrier - A service that transports an order between a fulfillment service and a customer.